Kill Alex Cross: Plot

 Since he has lost his own child, Glass probably doesn't want the President to have his.
 Alex, the FBI, and others watch Glass, who gets away.
 Alex calls upon Ned's and Sampson's help.
 The three drug Glass, tricking him into showing them where the Coyle children are being kept.
 After finding them, Alex arrests Glass.
 Ron Burns informs Alex that due to a lack of evidence, Glass will be in jail for a couple of days only.
 The First Lady, Zoe, and Ethan thank Alex and tell him the kidnapper was male and spoke into a recorder.
 Alex and Sampson find Glass and arrest him again, with the evidence being the recorder found in the glove compartment of his car.
 Glass tries to get out his gun and is shot by Alex and Sampson in self-defence.

 Tariq and Hala are contacted by another man and wife, who bring them to Jibbo which means "Grandfather".
 He plans on them killing themselves with a suicide capsule, which Tariq takes and dies.
 Hala, however, feels betrayed by the Family and shoots the man and wife, and kills Jibbo.
 She flees, deciding to start a new life, not knowing whom she should fight in the future.

 At church, the First Lady speaks up about and for Sampson and his wife Billie's idea to open up a new school.
 The entire Cross family get to meet the First Lady.
 Meanwhile, President Coyle ponders over Tariq, Jibbo, and other dead bodies.
 Deciding that the Family has fled, Coyle demands things go back to normal.

-Summary

-The president's son and daughter are kidnapped, and Alex Cross is the first one on the scene.
-Meanwhile, a deadly contagion has contaminated the water supply, crippling half of the capital's, and Cross discovers someone may be about to unleash the most devastating attack the United States has ever experienced.
-As his window for solving both crimes narrows, Alex makes a desperate decision that goes against everything he believes – one that may alter the fate of the entire country.